d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Typically, after training, we use the entire dataset to compute stable estimates of the activation statistics and then fix them at prediction time.
-Consequently, BN behaves differently during training and at test time Recall that dropout also exhibits this characteristic.
+Consequently, BN behaves differently during training and at test time.
+Recall that dropout also exhibits this characteristic.

 ## Implementation from Scratch